Eleanor Ragsdale

 Eleanor Dickey Ragsdale (February 23, 1926 – May 5, 1998) was an American educator, entrepreneur, and activist in the Civil Rights Movement in the Phoenix area.
+In 2023, Ragsdale was inducted into the Arizona Women's Hall of Fame.

-Personal life
+Early life

+Eleanor Dickey was born February 23, 1926 in Collingdale, Pennsylvania.
+She completed high school in Darby, Pennsylvania, and enrolled at Cheyney University of Pennsylvania, where she graduated in 1947 with a degree in education.

-Ragsdale graduated from Cheyney University of Pennsylvania in 1947 with a bachelor's degree in education.
-Shortly after graduating, she relocated to Phoenix, Arizona to accept a position as a kindergarten teacher at Dunbar Elementary School.
-In 1949 she married Lincoln Ragsdale, her partner in entrepreneurship and activism in Phoenix's segregated communities.
+Shortly after graduating, Dickey relocated to Phoenix, Arizona to accept a position as a kindergarten teacher at Dunbar Elementary School.
+She met Lincoln Ragsdale through her cousin.
+They married on May 29, 1949.
+Lincoln became her partner in entrepreneurship and activism in Phoenix's segregated communities.

 Civil Rights era activism

 Organizations

-Ragsdale was an active member of community organizations and became a charter member of the local National Association for the Advancement of Colored People (NAACP), Phoenix Urban League, and Greater Phoenix Council for Civic Unity.
-She also served as a member of The Links, Incorporated and clubs and associations advocating women's rights.
+Ragsdale was an active member of community organizations and became a charter member of the local National Association for the Advancement of Colored People (NAACP), Phoenix Urban League, and Greater Phoenix Council for Civic Unity (GPCCU).
+She also served as a member of Delta Sigma Theta, The Links, Incorporated and clubs and associations advocating women's rights.
+Ragsdale negotiated political partnerships for black churches, women's clubs, and voluntary associations.
+Through her membership and affiliation with these groups, she helped raise funds to support desegregation litigation.